-- (1) Users and subjects of the TOE must be identified.
-(2) The #.SID identity of sensitive users and subjects associated with administrative and privileged roles must be particularly protected; this concerns the Java Card RE, the applets registered on the card, and especially the default applet and the currently selected applet (and all other active applets in Java Card System 2.2.x).
+(1) Users and subjects of the TOE must be identified.
+(2) The identity of sensitive users and subjects associated with administrative and privileged roles must be particularly protected; this concerns the Java Card RE, the applets registered on the card, and especially the default applet and the currently selected applet (and all other active applets in Java Card System 2.2.x).
 A change of identity, especially standing for an administrative role (like an applet impersonating the Java Card RE), is a severe violation of the Security Functional Requirements (SFR).
 Selection controls the access to any data exchange between the TOE and the CAD and therefore, must be protected as well.
-The loading of a package or any exchange of data through the APDU buffer (which can be accessed by any applet) can lead to disclosure of keys, application code or data, and so on. - #OBJ-DELETION (1) Deallocation of objects should not introduce security holes in the form of references pointing to memory zones that are not longer in use, or have been reused for other purposes.
-Deletion of collection of objects should not be maliciously used to circumvent the TSFs.
-(2) Erasure, if deemed successful, shall ensure that the deleted class instance is no longer accessible. - #DELETION (1) Deletion of installed applets (or packages) should not introduce security holes in the form of broken references to garbage collected code or data, nor should they alter integrity or confidentiality of remaining applets.
-The deletion procedure should not be maliciously used to bypass the TSFs.
-(2) Erasure, if deemed successful, shall ensure that any data owned by the deleted applet is no longer accessible (shared objects shall either prevent deletion or be made inaccessible).
-A deleted applet cannot be selected or receive APDU commands.
-Package deletion shall make the code of the package no longer available for execution.
-(3) Power failure or other failures during the process shall be taken into account in the implementation so as to preserve the SFRs.
-This does not mandate, however, the process to be atomic.
-For instance, an interrupted deletion may result in the loss of user data, as long as it does not violate the SFRs.
+Any exchange of data through the APDU buffer (which can be accessed by any applet) can lead to disclosure of keys, application code or data, and so on.